Nick-Menzhuber/employee-tracker-challenge/README.md

 ## Description

 An application utilizing Inquirer and MySQL2 npms to view, add and update aspects of an employee database.
+Test

 See a video demo of the functionality at (https://watch.screencastify.com/v/YCQJMgsfwg99MZbEou1W)!